bitcoin-abe/bitcoin-abe/README.md

 Welcome to Abe!
 ===============

-This software reads the Bitcoin block file, transforms and loads the data into a database, and presents a web interface similar to Bitcoin Block Explorer, http://blockexplorer.com/.
+This software reads the Blakecoin block file, transforms and loads the data into a database, and presents a web interface similar to Bitcoin Block Explorer, http://blockexplorer.com/.